salihmarangoz/UbuntuTweaks/README.md

 ### 2.2.
 PulseAudio Crackling Sound Solution

 The newer implementation of the PulseAudio sound server uses  timer-based audio scheduling instead of the traditional,  interrupt-driven approach.
 Timer-based scheduling may expose issues in some ALSA drivers.
 On the other hand, other drivers might be glitchy without it on, so check  to see what works on your system.
+Apply this tweak if you are having cracking sound issue.

 **Source(s):** https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting#Glitches,_skips_or_crackling